//legal

 2. Data Controller

-If you have any questions about this Policy, or wish to exercise your rights as a data subject (see Section 7), you may contact us at the above email.
+For any questions about this Policy, or to exercise your rights as a data subject, please contact us at the above email address.

 3. Legal Basis and Processing Principles